-- A. Development within all three Wealdstone sub areas will be required to strengthen the district centre, including the High Street's vibrancy and vitality, and improve the environment and identity of the Wealdstone area as a location for business and industrial activity and for family living. - B. Proposals for the development of identified Opportunity Sites within the three Wealdstone sub areas should be in general conformity with the site objectives and development parameters for each site set out in Chapter 5. - C. Within the Wealdstone Central sub area proposals should also: - a.
+- A. Development within all three Wealdstone sub areas will be required to strengthen the district centre, including the High Street's vibrancy and vitality, and improve the environment and identity of the Wealdstone area as a location for business and industrial activity and for family living. - B. New development within the three sub areas of Wealdstone is expected to contribute to a programme of urban realm enhancements based around Harrow & Wealdstone Station and the promotion of better east-west pedestrian and cycle links (See AAP7). - C. Proposals for the development of identified Opportunity Sites within the three Wealdstone sub areas should be in general conformity with the site objectives and development parameters for each site set out in Chapter 5. - D. Within the Wealdstone Central sub area proposals should also: - a.
 Be of a massing, bulk and scale appropriate to its district centre designation and to the site surroundings; - b.
 Contribute to the enhancement of the urban realm and visual amenity of the district centre as a key transport gateway into the Heart of Harrow; - c.
 Contribute to the broader east-west connectivity set out in the Vision; - d.
 Provide a design which respects, and relates positively to, the centre's heritage and character in terms of architecture, streetscape and road layout; - e.
 Make a positive contribution to the perception of safety and security within the centre; and - f.
-Create an accessible, family friendly environment. - D. Within the Wealdstone West sub area proposals should also: - a.
+Create an accessible, family friendly environment. - E. Within the Wealdstone West sub area proposals should also: - a.
 Support Wealdstone's strategic employment function, and help nurture existing and new uses, seeking creative non-residential re-use of industrial buildings and sites where possible;